-The key duties of directors in Australia include:
+Key duties of directors in Australia:

-- Acting in good faith and in the best interests of the company – a director must to act in good faith in the best interests of the company and for a proper purpose (section 181 of the Corporations Act).
+- Acting in good faith and in the best interests of the company – a director must act in good faith in the best interests of the company and for a proper purpose (section 181 of the Corporations Act).
 This includes avoiding conflicts of interest (refer to point 3), and revealing and managing conflicts if they arise.

 - Acting with care and diligence – a director must act with the degree of care and diligence that a reasonable person might be expected to show in the role (section 180 of the Corporations Act).

-- Avoiding conflicts of interest – Directors should disclose matters relating to the affairs of the company in which they have a material personal interest (section 191 the Corporations Act).
+- Avoiding conflicts of interest – Directors should disclose matters relating to the affairs of the company in which they have a material personal interest (section 191 of the Corporations Act).

 - Not to improperly use information or their position – These duties require directors to not improperly use their position (section 182 of the Corporations Act) or information they gain during their directorship (section 183 of the Corporations Act) to gain an advantage for themselves or someone else, or to the detriment to the company.

-- Not to trade whilst insolvent – A company is insolvent if it is not able to pay all of its debts, as and when they become due and payable.
+- Not to trade whilst insolvent – A company is insolvent if it is not able to pay all of its debts as and when they become due and payable.
 Directors must ensure the company does not trade if insolvent (s588G of the Corporations Act).
 A director who breaches this duty may be ordered by a court to pay civil penalties or incur criminal penalties.

 - criminal sanctions and penalties, including imprisonment;